Simplified PBR

 For now this has no visual impact because we’re not using it for anything.

-5. Add functions to compute D, G, and F, which use \vec n the normal vector, \vec h the halfway vector, \vec l the direction to the light and \vec v the direction to the eye:
+5. Add functions to compute DD, GG, and FF, which use n\vec n the normal vector, h\vec h the halfway vector, l\vec l the direction to the light and v\vec v the direction to the eye: